cKirkktoh/Caspe_Kirk_MusicMixer/README.md

 # Music Mixer

 This project is going to be about making an interactive music mixer site.
+And it's all about mixing traditional music instruments with modern era music.

 ## Contributing